yonson2/oxidized_canvas/README.md

 This is the current backend for [Imaginary Gallery](https://imaginarygallery.net), a rust rewrite of the previous rust rewrite.

 Used as an attempt to test out [loco](https://loco.rs)

+### Troubleshooting

+To edit a model, first generate the migration with cargo loco, then, run the migration and do `cargo loco db entities`